disability living allowance for children

 What Are the Current DLA Rates for Children?

-Middle £73.90 Requires frequent help or constant supervision during the day, or supervision at night.
+Middle £76.70 Frequent help during the day or supervision at night

 How and When DLA is Paid?